vmware/build-tools-for-vmware-aria/CONTRIBUTING.md

 :scroll:**NOTE!** When doing a Pull Request review make sure that all points mentioned above are covered before approving the PR.

+### Naming Convention For Branches

+When creating a branch, please follow the naming convention:

+Format: `<type>/#<issueNumber>-<name>`

+Types can be:

+- `feature` / `feat` - for new features
+- `bugfix` / `fix` - for bug fixes
+- `hotfix` - for hotfixes
+- `docs` - for documentation changes
+- `style` - for changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `refactor` - for changes that neither fixes a bug nor adds a feature
+- `test` - for adding missing tests or correcting existing tests
+- `chore` - for changes to the build process or auxiliary tools and libraries such as documentation generation

+If none of the above types fit, you should review your code, it probably encompasses more than one type and needs to be split into multiple branches.
+Exceptions can be made if given a good reason why.

+### Commits Message Convention

+When creating a branch, please follow the naming convention: [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ## Submitting a Pull Request

 Please follow the instructions in the [PR template](./.github/pull_request_template.md).